 - no-one is in receipt of CA for either the person or her/his partner; and

 - they have no non-dependants aged eighteen or over normally residing with them (couple higher rate).

 Couple (higher rate)

-Note: A person claiming who is in receipt of one of the qualifying benefits and has a partner who is registered blind or is treated as blind because s/he came off the register in the last 28 weeks is treated as having no partner and therefore as a single person.
+Note: A person claiming who is in receipt of one of the qualifying benefits and has a partner who is certified as severely sight impaired or blind by a consultant ophthalmologist (or treated as such for a 28 week period where a person ceases to be so certified) is treated as having no partner and therefore as a single person.

 The following people do not count as non-dependants: